Skip to main content

 But look at what these features actually do.
 Most of them suggest a category for an incoming ticket.
 Some auto-fill a knowledge base article link.
 A few will draft a response template.
 This is autocomplete with better marketing.
 It's a text prediction model bolted onto an existing workflow.

 This matters because MSPs evaluating 'AI solutions' are comparing apples to assembly lines.
-A checkbox feature in your PSA and an autonomous agent deployed into your environment are solving different problems at different scales.
+A checkbox feature in your PSA and an autonomous engine deployed into your environment are solving different problems at different scales.

 The question isn't whether your PSA has AI features.
 It's whether those features actually change your economics — or just make the same workflow slightly more convenient.